Azzoz06/EDHEC_Ai/Labs/DayThreeLabs/Lab6-DL_VisualReco/Lab6-DL-HandWritten_CNN_ART/README.md

     return NbErrors
 ```

-##  Step 2 Prepare & Cleanse dataset
+##  Step 2 - Prepare & Cleanse dataset

-Load pre-shuffled MNIST data into train and test datasets
-and create our CNN model to be trained.

-again copy/paste the code below & run it
+1. Load pre-shuffled MNIST data into train and test datasets and create our CNN model to be trained.
+Again **copy/paste** the code below & **run it**.

 ```
 # Read MNIST dataset